Darkcustard/asciiArtCLI/README.md

 # ASCII Art CLI Tool

-a python-based CLI tool for creating ascii art.
+A python-based CLI tool for creating ascii art.
+It can process singular image files or entire folders.

 ## Usage